DiscipleTools/disciple-tools-list-exports/README.md

 ## Installing

-Install as a standard plugin in the WP Admin area of the Disciple Tools system.
+Install as a standard plugin in the WP Admin area of the Disciple.Tools system.
 Requires the role of Administrator.

 ## Requirements

-- __Map feature requires__ the installation of the free Mapbox key in the Disciple Tools mapping section.
+- __Map feature requires__ the installation of the free Mapbox key in the Disciple.Tools mapping section.
-- Disciple Tools System
+- Disciple.Tools System

 ## Contribution